KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * `KNAPSACK_PRO_COMMIT_HASH` - it's a commit hash.
 Knapsack Pro client should in the first place try to find commit hash value from popular CI providers environment variables.
 If nothing is found then use `KNAPSACK_PRO_COMMIT_HASH` value defined by the user.
 If the user did not define it then run system command `git rev-parse HEAD` to determine the commit hash.
 If `git` is not installed then raise an error.

 * `KNAPSACK_PRO_BRANCH` - it's a branch name.
 Knapsack Pro client should in the first place try to find the branch name value from popular CI providers environment variables.
 If nothing is found then use `KNAPSACK_PRO_BRANCH` value defined by the user.
 If the user did not define it then run system command `git rev-parse --abbrev-ref HEAD` to determine the branch name.
 If `git` is not installed then raise an error.

+* CI providers environment variables integration - Knapsack Pro client should try to read environment variables for popular CI providers.
+Thanks to that user have to do less work to set up the Knapsack Pro client with his project.
+  * A [list of supported CI providers](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/master/src/config/ci-env.config.ts) can be found here.
+  * An example CI providers [environment variables for each CI provider](https://github.com/KnapsackPro/knapsack-pro-core-js/tree/master/src/ci-providers) can be found here.